 The presentation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.

-The Companys inventories consist of raw materials and finished goods, both purchased and manufactured.
-Inventories are stated at lower of cost or market.
+The Companys inventories consist of raw materials, work in process and finished goods, both purchased and manufactured.
+Inventories are stated at lower of cost or net realizable value.
 Cost is determined on the first-in, first-out basis.
-Raw inventory is comprised of basalt fiber and other necessary elements to produce the basalt rebar.
+Raw inventory consists of basalt fiber and other necessary elements to produce the basalt rebar.
 On a quarterly basis, the Company analyzes its inventory levels and records allowances for inventory that has become obsolete and inventory that has a cost basis in excess of the expected net realizable value.
-As of September 30, 2019, and December 31, 2018, the inventory reserve for these factors was $0 and $240,121, respectively.
-The Companys inventory at September 30, 2019 and December 31, 2018 was comprised of:

 (D) Fixed assets

 Depreciation expense for the three and nine months ended September 30, 2020 was $30,102 and $85,875, respectively, compared to $6,187 and $10,595 to the three and nine months ended September 30, 2019.